 Please note that the Division for Social Policy and Development has changed its name to: Division for Inclusive Social Development (DISD) 

 - Employment and Decent Work

 We provide the primary support and servicing to the:

 Capacity Development and Partnerships

 We provide advisory services to Governments, at their request, and regional organizations aimed at developing capacities in areas within the purview of the sub-programme, at the national and regional levels, with special emphasis on the needs of the least developed countries, Africa and small island developing States.

 Activities comprise the formulation, execution, monitoring and evaluation of specific technical projects.
 Assistance is also provided to Governments in devising multidisciplinary operational strategies that promote equitable social and economic development.
 We organize training workshops and seminars and conducts applied research and field studies, disseminated in both hard copy and electronic formats.
-Learn more about our Technical Cooperation.
+Learn more about our Capacity Development and Partnerships.

 Our contact details are available here.